Rostifar/FullICS.js/README.md

 # FullICS.js
-A basic jQuery plugin which converts a client side Full Calendar to an ICS file
+A basic jQuery plugin which converts a client side Full Calendar to an ICS file.
+Includes both a minimized and full version of the jquery plugin.

 #How To Use
 As simple as: